"Incense has always been a sacred offering

 Using an Electric Incense Heater

-Let the incense remain on the hot surface of the bowl until it has released all it fragance or has turned dark.
-Woods and resins may vary but since the temperature is controlled it will not burn up or flame.
-We highly Recommend that you do not turn the heat too high!
-Most incense does fine at a 10-20 setting.
+- Place incense onto the foil with the small spoon provided.
+Place the metal dish with incense on the hot surface of the heater until it has released all its fragrance or has turned dark.
+Delicate woods and resins may vary in time needed, but since the temperature is controlled it will not scorch or flame.

 Resin Incense Burner